Cultural Itinerary of the Almoravids and Almohads

 Itinerary 5.
 The way to the Straif

-There, the cities of Larache and Asilah facing the Atlantic Ocean, combine monuments belonging to two civilizations where mosques and medersas go hand in hand with Hispano-Morisco palaces.
+There, facing the Atlantic, Larache and Asilah combine monuments from two civilizations where mosques and madrasas rub shoulders with Hispano-Moorish palaces.
 Before getting to the point, it is necessary to proceed to a substantial cultural immersion into two cities which are impregnated of the legacy of al-Andalus; Tétouan and Xauen, which during centuries received large crowds of immigrants from the opposite shore.

 Itinerary 6.
 From the Strait of Gibraltar towards western al-Andalus